Vanishing ideals of binary Hamming spheres

-This means that $\phi_t^{(n)}\circ F$ is the Boolean function in $k$ unknowns for which $0\mapsto 0$ and $0\neq v \mapsto 1$, and this is exactly the definition of $\phi_t^{(k)}$. \end{proof} \begin{cor} $d< t$ if $ \phi_t^{(n)}\circ F \neq \phi_1^{(k)}$. \end{cor} \begin{proof} If $ \phi_t^{(n)}\circ F \neq \phi_1^{(k)}$, then by Theorem \ref{thm: nonlinear weight} $w<t$, and by definition $d\leq w$. \end{proof} We remark that Corollary \ref{cor: nonlinear bound distance} is just a sufficient condition to bound $d$, since $d$ can indeed be strictly smaller than $w$.
-By applying Theorem \ref{thm: nonlinear weight} at most $\log_2(n)$ times, we can determine precisely $w$, while we would only bound $d$.
+We remark that $d$ can be strictly smaller than $w$.
+By applying Theorem \ref{ThCodes} at most $\log_2(n)$ times, we can determine precisely $w$, while Corollary \ref{CorCodes} states that we would only bound $d$.
 We can however restrict ourselves to linear codes, so that the minimum weight corresponds to the minimum distance.
-We obtain Corollary \ref{cor: linear minimum distance}, whose proof is a straightforward application of Theorem \ref{thm: nonlinear weight} to the linear case.
-Let $G$ be the generator matrix of a linear $[n,k,d]_2$ code $C$.
-Observe that the generator map $F(X)$ is in this case the linear map $X\cdot G$. \begin{cor} In the linear case, $d\ge t$ if and only if $ \phi_t^{(n)}\circ F =\phi_1^{(k)}$. \end{cor}
+We obtain Corollary \ref{CorLinCodes}, whose proof is obtained by applying Theorem \ref{ThCodes} to linear codes.